Gun-spec/TinyLang/README.md

 **A simple, educational programming language built from scratch in Python!**

-TinyScript is a beginner-friendly language designed to teach you how programming languages work.
-It includes a full compiler pipeline: lexer, parser, optimizer, and interpreter.
+**TinyScript is a beginner-friendly language designed to teach you how programming languages work.
+It includes a full compiler pipeline: lexer, parser, optimizer, and interpreter.**
-I wanted to help other kids like me, learn how to make their own programming language.
+- I wanted to help other kids like me, learn how to make their own programming language.
-Anyone can fork or remake it but give credits please!
+- Anyone can fork or remake it but give credits please!
-I also want you to help me develop it, give ideas to give it more possibilities and maybe turn it into a real programming languague
+- I also want you to help me develop it, give ideas to give it more possibilities and maybe turn it into a real programming languague
+- Please report bugs from recent updates!
 ---

 ## 🚀 Features